Rebecca Makkai: Career

+Writing

 Makkai's debut novel, The Borrower, was released in June 2011.
-It was a Booklist Top Ten Debut, an Indie Next pick, an O Magazine selection, and one of Chicago Magazine's choices for best fiction of 2011.
-It was translated into seven languages.
+It was a Booklist Top Ten Debut, an Indie Next pick, an O, The Oprah Magazine selection, and one of Chicago's choices for best fiction of 2011.
+It was translated into twelve languages.

-Her second novel, The Hundred-Year House, is set in the Northern suburbs of Chicago, and was published by Viking/Penguin in July 2014.
+Her second novel, The Hundred-Year House, is set in the Northern suburbs of Chicago, and was published by Viking Press/Penguin Random House in July 2014.
 It received starred reviews in Booklist, Publishers Weekly and Library Journal.
 The book won the 2015 Novel of the Year award from the Chicago Writers Association and was named a best book of 2014 by BookPage.

-Makkai's third novel, titled The Great Believers, is set during the AIDS epidemic in 1980s Chicago and was published by Viking/Penguin Random House in June 2018.
+Makkai's third novel, The Great Believers, is set during the AIDS epidemic in 1980s Chicago and was published by Viking/Penguin Random House in June 2018.
 The Great Believers won the 2019 Andrew Carnegie Medal for Excellence in Fiction and was a finalist for the 2018 National Book Award for Fiction.
-It was also a finalist for the 2019 Pulitzer Prize in Fiction, and won the LA Times Book Prize, the ALA Stonewall Award, and the Chicago Review of Books Award.
+It was also a finalist for the 2019 Pulitzer Prize in Fiction, and won the Los Angeles Times Book Prize, the ALA Stonewall Award, and the Chicago Review of Books Award.

+In 2024, The New York Times ranked The Great Believers one of "The 100 Best Books of the 21st Century".
+The novel was also ranked at number 28 in the related "Readers Pick" list.

+Makkai's fourth novel, I Have Some Questions for You, was published by Viking in February 2023, and it debuted at number three on the New York Times Bestseller List.

 Makkai's debut short story collection, Music for Wartime, was published by Viking in June 2015.
 A starred and featured review in Publishers Weekly said, "Though these stories alternate in time between WWII and the present day, they all are set, as described in the story "Exposition", within "the borders of the human heart"—a terrain that their author maps uncommonly well."
 The Kansas City Star wrote that "if any short story writer can be considered a rock star of the genre, it's Rebecca Makkai."